A survey on factors influencing mobile application usability through the lens of PACMAD+3 model: Results

-In summary, we find these results satisfactory and therefore proceed with further analysis to answer the stated research question: \textbf{What factors, and to what extent, directly influence the perceived usability of mobile applications?} Based on the data collected from the sample in the size of 838 respondents, we found out that efficiency as the only one showed the high influence on the perceived usability of mobile applications.
-The rest of the attributes had a moderate level of importance, in descending order considering the mean values, starting with Cognitive Load, Errors, Learnability, Operability, Effectiveness, Memorability, and Understandability.
-In this regard, Table \ref{tab:attributes-importance} presents the detailed results, including the calculated mean, standard deviation and coefficient of variation.
+In the light of the frequency, reliability, and validity findings discussed above, we find these results satisfactory and therefore proceed with further analysis to answer the stated research question: \textbf{What factors, and to what extent, directly influence the perceived usability of mobile applications?}

+Table~\ref{tab:attributes-importance} shows eight usability factors, with a detailed breakdown, including the mean (\textit{M}), standard deviation (\textit{SD}), and coefficient of variation (\textit{CV}), along with the results of reliability ($\alpha$ and $\omega$) and convergent validity tests (\textit{AVE}).
+Based on data collected from 838 respondents, efficiency exhibited the strongest influence, with a mean value of 4.07.
+The remaining attributes showed a moderate level of importance and were ranked in descending order as follows: Cognitive Load (3.73), Errors~(3.72), Learnability~(3.62), Operability~(3.60), Effectiveness~(3.58), Memorability~(3.46), and Understandability~(3.30).
+Note that the coefficient of variation, ranging from 21.5\% to 25.2\%, suggests a moderate level of agreement among respondents.

+Considering the reliability statistics ($\alpha$ and $\omega$), we obtained values that met the minimum threshold of 0.6, implying acceptable reliability in the case of learnability, while good (between 0.70 and 0.89) or excellent (between 0.90 and 0.95) for the others.

+While the average variance extracted (AVE) should not be less than 0.5 to demonstrate an acceptable level of convergent validity, all factors except Learnability meet this criterion, meaning that the indicators (features) explain at least 50 percent of the variance in the underlying latent factor.
+Nevertheless, despite certain weaknesses in indicator reliability and convergent validity, the measurement model is considered acceptable.